PrincetonUniversity/software_testing/02_unittest/README.md

         self.assertAlmostEqual(circle_area(2.1), math.pi * 2.1**2)
 ```

 One can see that we wrote a class that derives from `unittest.TestCase`.
-We then write one unit test composed of three assert methods to check cases where the radius is greater than or equal to zero.
-Here are the [most popular](https://docs.python.org/3/library/unittest.html#unittest.TestCase.debug) methods.
+We then write a class method for a unit test composed of three assert methods to check cases where the radius is greater than or equal to zero.
+Here are the [most popular](https://docs.python.org/3/library/unittest.html#unittest.TestCase.debug) assert methods.

-Your test within the class must begin with `test_`.
-Unit tests will be ignored if they don't follow that convention, which is good if you need a helper method for one of the test functions.
+The name of the test within the class must begin with `test_`.
+Unit tests will be ignored if they don't follow that convention, which is useful if you need a helper method for one of the test functions.

 Note that this is an example of *white box testing* where we can inspect the code that we are writing the tests for. *Black box testing* is when tests are written when the code is not available.
 [Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) is an example of black box testing since the tests are written before the code exists.